Vegetable prices nearly doubled

 According to Ms. Nguyen Thi Lien - a trader at Me Tri Thuong market (Nam Tu Liem, Hanoi), the price of green vegetables increased slightly in the days before the storm due to people's hoarding tendency.
 After the storm, the supply was difficult so the price of green vegetables continued to increase.

-"After the storm, heavy rain caused flooding in many areas.
-The impact of the storm, combined with heavy rain, damaged vegetables in many gardens, making transportation and import of goods difficult.
-In the next few days, the price of imported vegetables at wholesale markets will increase because many gardens have lost their crops.
-This will make it difficult for small traders like me to reduce the cost of selling at the market because we will lose capital," said Ms. Lien.
+"After the storm, heavy rain caused flooding in many localities.
+The impact of the storm, combined with heavy rain, led to the damage of vegetables in many gardens, making transportation and import of goods difficult.
+In the next few days, the price of imported vegetables at the wholesale market will increase because many gardens have lost their crops.
+This makes it difficult for small traders like me to reduce the cost of selling at the market because we will lose capital," said Ms. Lien.

 Prices at supermarkets are stable.